Find Trade Colleges

 Top 10 Best Construction Trades Associate Degree Schools

-The average tuition and fees for an out-of-state undergraduate student at Southeast Community College are $3,864 a year.
+Out-of-state tuition fees for undergraduate students at Southeast Community College are $3,864 per year.

 Out-of-state tuition fees for undergraduate students at North Hennepin Community College are $5,050 per year.

-On top of its placing in our value ranking, Rochester Community and Technical College also did well on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+Rochester Community and Technical College also claimed a spot on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
+It’s in the top 15% of all schools in this category.

 You’ll join some of the best and brightest minds around you if you attend Northeast Community College.
 The school came in at #4 on this year’s Best Value Construction Trades Associate Degree Schools in the Plains States Region list.
-Located in the town of Norfolk, Northeast is a public school with a medium-sized student population.
+Located in the town of Norfolk, Northeast is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Northeast are $5,130 a year.